 Master Promissory Note Requirement (MPN)

-If you have not previously received a Federal Perkins Loan at Ball State or the last time you accepted one was prior to July 1, 2007, a letter from ECSI (Ball State's servicer for Perkins) will be sent to your home address with instructions on how to complete the online entrance counseling interview and master promissory note.
-If you completed a Federal Perkins Loan Master Promissory Note on or after July 1, 2007, it will disburse to your student account after your acceptance has been confirmed.
+If you have not previously received a Federal Perkins Loan at Ball State or the last time you accepted one was prior to July 1, 2007, an email will be sent to your assigned Ball State email address from ECSI (Ball State's servicer for Perkins) with instructions on how to complete the online entrance counseling interview and Master Promissory Note.
+If you completed a Federal Perkins Loan Master Promissory Note on or after July 1, 2007, the loan will disburse to your student account after your acceptance has been confirmed.

 The repayment period begins nine months after you cease to be enrolled at least half-time.
 The minimum monthly payment is $40.
 The maximum repayment period is 10 years, but may be extended for up to 10 more years if Ball State determines that you are or will be a "low-income individual" as defined in the federal regulations published by the U.S. Department of Education.